95348953489345893524897/pvprepo/information/configresources.md

 alias -run2 "alias -run -run1; CommandOnRelease2"
 // Now that "+run" is set to be "+run2" now, CommandOnRelease2 is ran when the key bound to "+run" is released
 ```
-This type of incrementing alias is useful for when you want to use press/release commands like +attack but also have the increment change when you release the key.\
+This type of incrementing alias is useful for when you want to use press/release commands like +attack but also have the increment change when you release the key.<br/>

-Real example:\
+Real example:<br/>
 ```
 // fast switch m9k weapons by clicking, which cancels the pullout animations more reliably
 alias +m9kswitch "+m9kswitch1"